Chatloy/Interactive-Lab-Hub/Lab 4/README.md

-# Sorry about the missing prototype video.
-I have broken my MiniTFT by accident.
-I have borrowed Sky Liu's device to complete my assignment but this lab is not as perfect as I expected it to be.
-I was expecting to use Qwiic and also Oled to develop the snake game.
-However, this game would be simplified game without snake, just with direction changes.

 # Ph-UI!!!

 For lab this week, we focus on both on sensing, to bring in new modes of input into your devices, as well as prototyping the physical look and feel of the device.
 You will think about the physical form the device needs to perform the sensing as well as present the display or feedback about what was sensed.